 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Estimated initial costsOur cost estimates are accurate as of 2019 from https://www.franchisedirect.com and include opening fees and expenses only.
-Your location may result in higher or lower fees.
+Estimated initial costsOur cost estimates are accurate as of 2021 from Franchise Direct and include opening fees and expenses only.
+The location you choose for your Postal Instant Press (PIP) franchise may result in higher or lower fees.

 Franchise feesPostal Instant Press (PIP) franchise fees total around $25,000, which beats out the $37,000 average for the 200 largest franchises nationwide.